dotnet/docs-aspire/docs/fundamentals/testing.md

 In this article, you'll learn how to create a test project, write, and run tests for your .NET Aspire projects.
 The tests in this article are not unit tests, but rather functional or integration tests. .NET Aspire include an [testing project templates](setup-tooling.md#net-aspire-project-templates) that you can use to test your .NET Aspire projects.
 The testing project templates are available for MSTest, NUnit, and xUnit testing frameworks and includes a sample test that you can use as a starting point for your tests.

+The .NET Aspire test project templates rely on the [Aspire.Hosting.Testing](https://www.nuget.org/packages/Aspire.Hosting.Testing) NuGet package.
+This package exposes the `DistributedApplicationTestingBuilder` class, which is used to create a test host for your distributed application.
+The distributed application testing builder relies on the `DistributedApplication` class to create and start the [app host](app-host-overview.md).

 ## Create a test project

 The easiest way to create a .NET Aspire test project is to use the testing project template.
 If you're starting a new .NET Aspire project and want to include test projects, the [Visual Studio tooling supports that option](setup-tooling.md#create-test-project).
 If you're adding a test project to an existing .NET Aspire project, you can use the `dotnet new` command to create a test project: